coffeebe4code/disc/README.md

 While the other side, has no problems with implicit casts, doesn't type check and allows you to run code.
 When working with javascript, I find its lack of typing nice at times when I just want to see the code run, inspect breakboints, variables in memory, etc.

 But, we also can't forgo the safety our programs receive in strongly typed systems.
 Rust has certainly taken the community by storm.
-This project will be no acception, there are plans to make the compiler type checking as strong as rusts type system.
+This project will be no exception, there are plans to make the compiler type checking as strong as rusts type system.
 #

 **Disclaimer**